-The Rules on Meeting Types also specify the Group Management Meeting that full-time directors and full-time auditors attend.
-In these meetings, matters referred to the Board of Directors are carefully examined, and matters concerning the overall policy on execution of duties and risk management are discussed.
+The Rules on Meeting Types also specify the Medium-term-Management-Plan Monitoring Meeting that fulltime directors and full-time auditors attend.
+In these meetings, matters referred to the Board of Directors are carefully examined, and matters related to the promotion and progress of the medium-term management plan, management strategies, and matters concerning the overall policy on execution of duties and risk management are discussed.